AhmedMohamedAbdelhafez851/EntertainmentHub/README.md

-# EntertainmentHub
+# GameZone

-EntertainmentHub is a ASP.NET Core MVC application designed for managing and exploring various entertainment options.
-Whether you're into gaming, Devices, Categories, EntertainmentHub provides a seamless platform for discovering, organizing, and engaging with your favorite pastimes.
+GameZone is a ASP.NET Core MVC application designed for managing and exploring various Gamees.
+Whether you're into gaming, Devices, Categories, GameZone provides a seamless platform for discovering, organizing, and engaging with your favorite pastimes.

 ## Key Features